 A straightforward, very tasty salad of healthy greens, toasted pumpkin seeds, apple, and smoked cheddar in a cider vinaigrette.
 We eat this on every visit.

 This sandwich is legendary and has been on the menu since the beginning.
-Moist chunks of brisket with red beet-horseradish slaw and muenster cheese oozing out of a warm, toasted sourdough.
+Moist chunks of brisket with red beet-horseradish slaw and muenster cheese oozing out of warm, toasted sourdough.
 It’s more manicured than the typical massive New York deli-style brisket sandwiches, and we appreciate that.

 This salmon filet comes in a corn broth with shrimp and a ton of vegetables.
 Order it.